zulip/zulip/docs/contributing/chat-zulip-org.md

 * [#learning](https://chat.zulip.org/#narrow/stream/92-learning) is for
   posting great learning resources one comes across.

+There are also official private streams, including large ones for established community contributors (and for GSoC mentors), and small streams where Kandra Labs staff can discuss customer support, production server operations, and security issues.
+Because our community values are to work in the open, these private streams are relatively low traffic.

 ## Searching for past conversations

 When [searching][] for previous discussions of a given topic, we